louismrose/csv2files/README.md

 ## Installation

-Assuming that git and ruby are installed, CSV 2 Files can be installed by cloning this git repository:
+Assuming that git and ruby are installed, Csv2Files can be installed by cloning this git repository:

     git clone git://github.com/louismrose/csv2files.git